JosephCrispell/timesheet/README.md

 ## Running in the command line

 ### Install `timesheet`
-Clone the repository with (onote this is for https based link, change to suit your setup):
+Clone the repository with (note this is for https based link, change to suit your setup):
 ```bash
 git clone https://github.com/JosephCrispell/timesheet.git
 ```